btogno/open-sustainable-finance-data/CONTRIBUTING.md

   every entry involves at least one commercially licensed input, and mirroring the open ones would create a maintenance burden and a licensing hazard for no gain over linking to the authoritative deposit.
 - **Working papers**, for now.
-The corpus is peer-reviewed publications in four journals.
+The corpus is peer-reviewed publications in the four leading journals in the field of finance.
 Unrefereed working papers are a different population with a different self-selection problem, and mixing them silently would make the openness rate uninterpretable.
 If they are added it will be as a separately labelled corpus.
-- **Quality judgements about the papers.** The tiers rank what is *retrievable*, not what is good.
+- **Quality judgements about the papers.** The tiers rank what is *retrievable*, No checks about the quality of the datasets were performed.

 ## Style

 Python in `scripts/` is standard-library only — `import_corpus.py` and its `openpyxl` dependency are the single exception, and it is not needed to build or verify the repository.
-The code is meant to be read by an economist, not admired by an engineer.
+The code is meant to be read by an economist, and easily understood.
 Keep it dependency-free, keep every scoring key and classification declared in exactly one place, and keep the comment that explains *why* a judgement was made next to the judgement.